Douglas MacArthur: Illness and death

-On 2 March 1964, MacArthur was admitted to Walter Reed Army Medical Center for a checkup due to stomach pains and was diagnosed with moderate jaundice.
-His friend, former President Herbert Hoover, sent him a telegram the next day:

-My dear Friend: From experience I can assure you the Waldorf Towers are much more desirable than any hospital, so I send warm good wishes that you'll soon be back in our neighborhood.

-MacArthur died in the hospital after surgery on 5 April 1964, of primary biliary cholangitis aged 84.
-Kennedy had authorized a state funeral before his own death in 1963, and Johnson confirmed the directive, ordering that MacArthur be buried "with all the honor a grateful nation can bestow on a departed hero".
-On 7 April his body was taken to New York City, where it lay in an open casket at the Park Avenue Armory for about 12 hours.
-That night it was taken by train to Washington Union Station and transported by a funeral procession to the Capitol, where it lay in state at the United States Capitol rotunda.
+On 2 March 1964, MacArthur was admitted to Walter Reed Army Medical Center due to stomach pains and was diagnosed with moderate jaundice.
+He died in the hospital after surgery on 5 April 1964, of primary biliary cholangitis aged 84.
+Kennedy had authorized a state funeral before his own death in 1963, and Johnson ordered that MacArthur be buried "with all the honor a grateful nation can bestow on a departed hero".
+On 7 April his body was taken to New York City, where it lay in an open casket at the Park Avenue Armory.
+That night it was taken by train to Washington Union Station and transported by a funeral procession to the Capitol, where it lay in state.
 An estimated 150,000 people filed by the bier.

-MacArthur had requested to be buried in Norfolk, Virginia, where his mother had been born and where his parents had married.
+MacArthur had requested to be buried in Norfolk, Virginia, where his mother had been born.
 On 11 April, his funeral service was held in St Paul's Episcopal Church in Norfolk and his body was laid to rest in the rotunda of the Norfolk City Hall.